-Essex County Council has the stated ambition to make Essex the location of choice for business and to be a County where innovation brings prosperity.
+Essex County Council has the stated ambition to make Essex the location of choice for business and to be a County where innovation brings prosperity

-- Support for employment and entrepreneurship across the economy is focused on ensuring a ready supply of development land, new housing and the coordinated provision of appropriate infrastructure. - To grow, the Essex economy depends on the efficient movement of people, goods and information, via effective and reliable transport and communications networks to provide access to markets and suppliers.
-It is therefore essential that infrastructure is developed and maintained that enables residents to travel and businesses to grow.
-Delivery of this scheme will drive economic growth in Essex, widening access to employment and improving the competitiveness of the local economy, driving sustainable economic growth for Essex communities and businesses.
+- Our support for employment and entrepreneurship across our economy is focused on ensuring a ready supply of development land, new housing and the coordinated provision of appropriate infrastructure. - To grow, the Essex economy depends on the efficient movement of people, goods and information, via effective and reliable transport and communications networks to provide access to markets and suppliers.
+It is therefore essential that we develop and maintain the infrastructure that enables our residents to travel and our businesses to grow.
+Delivery of this scheme will drive economic growth in Essex, widening access to employment and improving the competitiveness of the Essex economy, driving sustainable economic growth for Essex communities and businesses.